 And just remember you’re in the driver’s seat of your new year.
 There is no time like the present to set some healthy habits in motion and get moving today!

 Are you looking for help on your goal setting, pantry purge, grocery list development, and accountability?
-I’m happy to help get you started and if you are serious about taking your health to the next level, IDLife–the incredible health and wellness movement that I’m a part of–has three day-by-day 28-Day Challenges (weight loss, fit, and performance) that can jump-start those back-to-school habits now.
+I’m happy to help get you started with a free health coaching consultation and if you are serious about taking your health to the next level, IDLife–the incredible health and wellness movement that I’m a part of–has a three-step process, the IDExperience, that can jump-start those back-to-school habits now.
 Fill out the form below to schedule your FREE consultation.